Just in time for Earth Day (April 22), Google released a promo video for the new Google Earth. It’s amazing! If you haven’t seen it yet, click here.

 Even the Google Earth home page is magnificent; its background consists of aerial shots of different places.
 Click the “Launch” button, and, after the browser loads, the first thing you’ll see is the rotating earth.
 Use the menu on the left to navigate the features.

-Just like before, you can type in cities and landmarks and then the page will zoom into that location.
-What’s different now is the addition of Knowledge Cards that provide details about that place.
+Just like before, you can type in cities and landmarks and the page will zoom into that location.
+What’s different now is the addition of “Knowledge Cards” that provide details about that place.
 If you’re viewing a city, the card will have a “Points of Interest” link to explore tourist sites.
-If you’re viewing a landmark, the card will have “People also explore” link so that you can view other nearby landmarks.
+If you’re viewing a landmark, the card will have a “People also explore” link so you can view nearby landmarks.
 In the bottom left corner of the card, there’s a button for saving the cities and landmarks you’ve virtually explored.

 I’m Feeling Lucky

-This section holds all of the locations you’ve saved.
+This section holds all the locations you’ve saved.
 Once a location is saved, you can fly to it or pull up its Knowledge Card without using the Search feature.
 If you wanted to make a presentation about your saved places, you could download the files from Google and add overlays to the maps.
 Scientists and other organizations can use this feature to create data reports.
-You could also use it to help plan trips.
+You could also use it to help plan your trips.